naveen12124139/react-interview-question/README.md

 ## 2. Explain react lifecycle method
-Answer:-React lifecycle methods are special methods that are automatically called at different stages of a component's life cycle.
+**Answer:-** React lifecycle methods are special methods that are automatically called at different stages of a component's life cycle.
 They provide hooks for executing code at specific points in the component's lifecycle, such as when it is mounted, updated, or unmounted.
 React has three main phases in a component's lifecycle: Mounting, Updating, and Unmounting.

 1. Mounting:
    - `constructor()`: The constructor method is called when a component is first created.
 It is used for initializing state and binding event handlers.